Opt-in Forms: The Evolution of Pop-ups to Capture Email Leads

 Since the two major players that work to enhance user experience cracked down on pop-ups, they became what they are today.
 Light-box, Splash pages, and Opt-in bars are just a few that have become the leading Opt-in forms that don’t just look good but are also effective.

 With a variety of Opt-in forms available, it can become difficult to choose what works best for you.
 The answer is simple, less is more.
 You can use a variety of Opt-in forms and annoy your visitors, or you could work on finding what fits best with your website or blog.
 Work on nudging a user once to subscribe rather than distract him or her from your work.
 Give more than one Opt-in form a chance and record the statistics to see what works best for you and your users.

 Nonetheless, more often than not you may feel that the free theme on WordPress or any other site doesn’t work for you.
 In a scenario like that, you can opt to build your website from scratch and choose or design Opt-in forms that work best for you.
-However, if you cannot code that may be a problem, and in that case, you can give TemplateToaster a try.
-The tool will allow you to design your own theme that is SEO friendly, offering full compatibility with all types of Opt-in form plugins.
+However, if you cannot code that may be a problem, and in that case, you can try TemplateToaster, a web design software which will allow you to design your own theme that is SEO friendly, offering full compatibility with all types of Opt-in form plugins.

 Build a Stunning Website in Minutes with TemplateToaster Website BuilderCreate Your Own Website Now